Analysis: Tougher terms: why the EU is paying more for new COVID shots - NewsBreak

 “It’s inexplicable,” she said.

-Moderna's price is still at the lower end of the $25-$37 range indicated by the company last year, but Pfizer and BioNTech had previously said prices would be lower for bigger volume deals.
+Moderna’s price is still at the lowest end of the $25-$37 range indicated by the company last year, but Pfizer and BioNTech had previously said prices would be lower for bigger volume deals.

 Others said there were good reasons to pay more and that circumstances had changed greatly from when initial deals were struck with drugmakers last year.